plus-mobilitylab/netascore/docker.md

 ## Only the script runs in docker

 If the script runs inside the docker container, it needs access to the database outside of the docker ecosystem.
 If the external database runs on another host, provide the necessary connection information in the `database` section.

-If you have the database running on your local system, then the host needs the ip of the local system.
-Please note, that `127.0.0.1` will not work, because it would try to connect to the local container.
+If you have the database running on your local system, then the host needs the IP address or hostname of the local system.
+Please note that `127.0.0.1` or `localhost` will not work, because it would try to connect to the container's localhost.
 If you are unable to obtain the ip of your machine, or you cannot establish a connection, use `gateway.docker.internal` as the host, e.g.:

 ```yml